lerthy/ECSProject/ops/iac/README.md

 5. **CI/CD Pipeline**
    - The `modules/cicd/` contains CI/CD pipeline infrastructure
-   - The `buildspec-terraform.yml` defines AWS CodeBuild steps for Terraform operations
+   - The CI/CD buildspec files are located in `../cicd/`
-   - See `../packages/buildspec-frontend.yml` and `../packages/buildspec-backend.yml` for application build specifications
+   - See `../cicd/buildspec-terraform.yml`, `../cicd/buildspec-frontend.yml` and `../cicd/buildspec-backend.yml` for build specifications

 ## Outputs
 - ALB DNS name and ARN